LAST UPDATED: May 10, 2019

 - Access the best RV amenities.
 Most RV GPS systems for travel come preloaded with millions of points of interest.
 They essentially help the driver access amenities such as hotels, restaurants, service shops, gas stations, recreational centers, and health centers.

 Garmin is one of the best manufacturers of GPS navigation systems for the marine, aviation, automotive, and fitness industries.
 It has more than 30 years of manufacturing experience and operates in over 60 countries worldwide.
-The company is currently based in the United States and one of its best-selling RV GPS systems is the Garmin Nuvi 2639LMT.
+The company is currently based in the United States and one of its best-selling RV GPS systems is the Garmin RV 785 GPS Navigator.

 TomTom is a multinational organization that manufactures navigation and mapping products.
 The company manufactures cameras, fleet management systems, GPS sports watches, and vehicle GPS systems from its headquarters in Amsterdam, Netherlands.
-Some of its best-rated GPS systems for RV and trucking are the TomTom VIA 1625TM and the TomTom GO 520.
+One of its best-rated GPS systems for RV and trucking is the TomTom GO 520 GPS Navigation Device.

 Rand McNally is a renowned brand that consistently delivers when it comes to top-notch navigation tools and aids.
 Rand McNally has more than 150 years of experience in the manufacturing industry, and its tools are made from the best-in-class technology to promote mapping accuracy and road safety.
 One of its prime RV GPS navigation systems is the Rand McNally TND 740.